 Both British and biblical place-names abound in Jamaica.
 Examples include Somerset and Siloah, Highgate and Horeb.
 One also sees Arawak names like Linguanea, Spanish ones like Oracabessa, Scottish names like Rest-and-Be-Thankful, and entirely Jamaican names like Red Gal Ring.

-A final note: The patois has been embellished and altered with the growth of Rastafarianism.
-Rastas have injected several grammatical concepts, one of the most apparent being the repeated use of "I" -- a reminder of their reverence of Ras Tafari.
+The patois has been embellished and altered with the growth of Rastafarianism.
+Rastas have injected several grammatical concepts, one of the most apparent being the repeated use of "I"—a reminder of their reverence of Ras Tafari.
 "I" is almost always substituted for the pronoun "me."
 It is also substituted for many prefixes or initial syllables.
-Thus, "all right," becomes "I're," "brethren" becomes "Idren," and "praises" becomes "Ises."
-The Rastafarian changes of Jamaica's patois are a recent phenomenon and have not always been adopted by non-Rastas.
+Thus, "all right" becomes "I're," "brethren" becomes "Idren," and "praises" becomes "Ises."
+The Rastafarian changes to Jamaica's patois are a recent phenomenon and have not always been adopted by non-Rastas.

 How to Say It in Jamaican?

-"How did Jamaicans come to talk as they do?" he asked.
-"The musical lilt and staccato rhythms, the mingling of strange words, the vowel sounds that go sliding off into diphthongs, the cheerful defiance of many niceties of traditional English grammar, the salty idioms, the wonderfully compressed proverbs, the pungent imagery of nicknames and epithets in the bestowal of which these islanders appear to be peculiarly adept -- where do all these hail from, and how did they come to be?"
+"How did Jamaicans come to talk as they do?" linguist Frederic G. Cassidy once asked.
+"The musical lilt and staccato rhythms, the mingling of strange words, the vowel sounds that go sliding off into diphthongs, the cheerful defiance of many niceties of traditional English grammar, the salty idioms, the wonderfully compressed proverbs, the pungent imagery of nicknames and epithets in the bestowal of which these islanders appear to be peculiarly adept—where do all these hail from, and how did they come to be?"

 all fruits ripe: everything goes well